Want to increase your conversion rate?

 Implement it for a taste of playfulness, excitement, and fun.

-Use it as a primary button color or as an arrow to focus attention to a place where you’d like the user to click.
+Use it as a primary button color or as an arrow to focus attention on a place where you’d like the user to click.

 If you’re appealing to men, it’s a good idea to stay away from pink.
 But if you want to make a unique gender appeal, pink can send a message all its own.

-Unlike the other colors, which have a broader gender appeal, pink makes it obvious within minutes who your target demographic is, according to Painters of Louisville.
+Unlike the other colors, which have a broader gender appeal, pink makes it obvious within minutes who your target demographic is, according to Tail Wind.

 If you’re looking to create a brand that represents women or romance, pink is the perfect color.
 It can also make a good accent for products related to babies and children.